Society for Family Health Nigeria: History

 By 1997, SFH was distributing seventeen million condoms annually, and by 2009, 200 million condoms all over Nigeria at a subsidised price.
-In 2003, SFH launched its malaria programme, in partnership with USAID.
+In 2003, SFH launched its malaria programme, in partnership with USAID USAID.
 The focus was on the treatment and prevention of malaria - one of the biggest causes of infant and child mortality in Nigeria.
 The malaria programme has grown significantly, with funding and support from The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 Currently, the focus is on the use of Artemisinin-based Combination Therapies (ACT) and conducting Rapid Diagnostic Test for malaria before treatment as well as encouraging proper use of Long-Lasting Insecticidal Nets.

 In 2005, SFH became the first Nigerian organisation to receive direct funding from the United States Agency for International Development (USAID) to implement programmes in reproductive health.
-SFH is operating in four West African Countries - Liberia, Ghana, Sierra Leone, and Nigeria.
-They have 20 regional offices and 19 active projects present across all 36 states in Nigeria including the Federal Capital Territory where the organisation is headquartered.
+SFH is operating in five West African Countries - Liberia, Ghana, Sierra Leone, Côte d'Ivoire and Nigeria.
+SFH has 20 regional offices, and 26 active projects present across all 36 states in Nigeria including the Federal Capital Territory where the organisation is headquartered.

 The Society for Family Health ensures healthy pregnancies, safe deliveries, child spacing, and emergency interventions for women at risk.
 The organisation receives its funding support from a number of national and international donors.
-Among these are: The World Bank, Bill & Melinda Gates Foundation, The Children's Investment Fund Foundation, MSD for Mothers, the United States International Development Agency, Stop TB partnership, the Foreign, Commonwealth and Development Office, Oxfam Novib, United Nations Population Fund, and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Among these are: The World Bank, USAID, Bill & Melinda Gates Foundation, The Children's Investment Fund Foundation, Lagos state governor Sanwo-Olu inaugurates SFH's innovation hub in Lagos MSD for Mothers, the United States International Development Agency, Stop TB partnership, the Foreign, Commonwealth and Development Office, Oxfam Novib, United Nations Population Fund, and The Global Fund to Fight AIDS, Tuberculosis and Malaria.